 Many people think of independent not-for-profits as charities or philanthropies.
 However, Draper is unique in that it’s an engineering and innovation company that makes a profit, but invests it back into the organization in terms of equipment, facilities, and people.
 Traditionally, Draper’s work focused on national defense and security applications.
 Increasingly, Draper has broadened its focus to include cascading solutions that are useful and important to the commercial world.
 The organization’s innovations span everything from the inertial guidance systems that were on the Apollo guidance computer that took humans to the moon and back, all the way to more recent solutions for autonomous vehicles, biotech, and biopharma.

-In this interview with Perspectives, Gabriel shares how Draper fosters innovation in every aspect of the business, from core values to culture to processes and engineering.
+In this interview, Gabriel shares how Draper fosters innovation in every aspect of the business, from core values to culture to processes and engineering.

 What excites you most about your CEO role at Draper?